mrcheidel/linkedinprofinder/README.md

 Add salary range to the job finder

 Tired of receiving offers without salary?
-Try this script to filter only offers that have a published salary
+Try this script to filter only offers that have a published salary.
+Also you can filter (remove) the dubious companies.

 ## Test online: